-After massive copper deposits were discovered in the early 1900s, the Nevada Consolidated Copper Company built a 150-mile rail line to haul copper ore from the mines west of Ely to regional smelters, and off for sale.
+After massive copper deposits were discovered in the early 1900s, the Nevada Consolidated Copper Company built a 150-mile rail line to haul copper ore from the mines west of Ely to regional smelters and off for sale.
 Today, the section of track that runs from Ely to the tiny town of McGill is still in operation, ridden by the original steam and diesel engines that are painstakingly maintained by the Nevada Northern Railway Museum.
 Passengers board in the Ely yards for an incredible ride along the same routes that were once used to haul ore.
-The line is considered the best-preserved short line in the country and, along with the history Ely yard complex, locomotives and rolling stock, ranks as a National Historic Landmark.
+The line is considered the best-preserved short line in the country and ranks as a National Historic Landmark, along with the East Ely yard complex, locomotives, and rolling stock.

 For the most up-to-date information on the Nevada Northern Railway’s impressive lineup of events, click HERE.

 A Night at the Museum at the Nevada Northern Railway

 Ready for one hell of an Uncommon Overnighter?
 Originally serving as the Chief Engineer’s Quarters, the Bunkhouse was converted to modern lodging accommodations and lies within the still-operating rail yard at the Nevada Northern Railway.
 Much like the crews themselves, the railyard comes alive very early in the morning, as locomotives are shuffled around, in anticipation of the day’s visitors.